-Favorable Court Ruling: DOL's H-2A Worker Protection Rule Blocked in Plaintiff States
+Favorable Court Ruling: DOL's H-2A Worker Protection Rule is Blocked in Plaintiff States

 Case 2:24-cv-00076-LGW-BWC Filed 08/26/24